 2. Enhance the odd number detector with pushbutton inputs

-Illuminate a second LED when the odd LED in the circuit above is illuminated, and 0, 2, or all 4 of the pushbuttons are pressed.
+Illuminate a third LED when an odd number of the eight slide switches are set to “1”, and 0, 2, or all 4 of the pushbuttons are pressed.